archyz710/DRLND_Collaboration_and_Competition/README.md

 model.py defines the deep neural network models for both 'Actor' and 'Critic' neural networks.

-## Instructions:
+## Instructions for download:
 1.Download all three files, Tennis.ipynb, ddpg.py and model.py

-2.Execute the codes in Tennis.ipynb
+2.Execute the codes in Tennis.ipynb to train the agents